Where to go when you need quick medical help

 Allan said that some people turn to urgent care because their illness or injury is not life, limb or function threatening enough for the emergency room, yet the availability of their primary care physician cannot accommodate them.
 Understandably, few people want to wait several days for relief.

-Urgent care facilities typically use the same equipment as PCPs, plus have access to X-ray and other tools related to acute issues.
+Urgent care facilities typically use the same equipment as PCPs, plus have access to X-ray, medical gas outlets, and other tools related to acute issues.
 But for issues like chest pain, suspected stroke or heart attack or a complicated fracture or burn, the ER is the right place to go.

 Emergency medicine physician Bohdan M. Klymochko, cares for patients at UR Medicine urgent care locations.
 He said that calling a PCP can help determine where to go for treatment.

-Any condition perceived as life threatening should be evaluated at the emergency department, including profuse bleeding, chest pain or concern for heart attack, difficulty breathing, seizures, suspected stroke, severe burns, abdominal pain, blood clot or deep vein thrombosis, anaphylaxis, drug overdose, significant head trauma, pregnancy complications, knife or gunshot wounds or large bone fractures.
+Any condition perceived as life threatening should be evaluated at the emergency department, including profuse bleeding, chest pain or concern for heart attack, difficulty breathing, seizures, suspected stroke, severe burns, abdominal pain, blood clot or deep vein thrombosis, anaphylaxis, drug overdose, significant head trauma, pregnancy complications, car accident wounds, knife or gunshot wounds or large bone fractures.
 For example, if you suffered car accident wounds, you will most likely be evaluated by a car accident doctor at the emergency department.

 Like Allan, he does not recommend using urgent care or the ER for managing chronic conditions.
 The primary care physician “can provide you with the proper continuity of care,” Klymochko said.
 “If you’re having trouble deciding whether or not you need an urgent care, do not hesitate to reach out to your primary care doctor so that they can help direct you to the appropriate place.”

 Do not rush to any provider if you exhibit any of the following symptoms of COVID-19 listed by the Centers for Disease Control and Prevention: